Back to blog

 VPN services are mostly oriented towards a single user and are used by individuals who are looking to not only mask their IP address but also to make sure that their internet requests are encrypted.
 On the other hand, a proxy or a proxy server also allows achieving anonymity by hiding the user’s IP address but is most commonly used by individuals and organizations (in significant quantities) that are performing web scraping operations.

-If you want to find out more about proxies or VPNs and how to use them to enhance your business, we have many more blog posts that will help you get started with your scraping projects.
+If you want to find out more about either a proxy server or a VPN, and how to use both of them to enhance your business, we have many more blog posts that will help you get started with your scraping projects.

 To answer this question is best to learn what is a proxy in general.
 A proxy does act like a gateway similar to a VPN, however it is best used in scraping projects (when bought in large quantities).